Iddahodhiambo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A script that changes the owner of the file
+ script that prints effective username and current user